Do Not Put Your Entire Business in the Hands of Weird Digital Neurons

 The harness is the product.

-As models improve and harnesses improve, results improve.
-That is what I see in real teams.
-AI can already be a strong thinking and coding partner if the environment around it is disciplined.
+I see this in real teams already.
+AI can be a strong thinking and coding partner when the environment around it is disciplined.

 What This Means for Non-Technical Founders

 Your responsibility is to design operating constraints, not to micromanage prompts.
-You do not need to become a model expert.
-You do need to make sure your team has clear rules for where AI is allowed to act and where human approval is mandatory.
+You do not need to become a model obsessive.
+You do need clear rules for where AI is allowed to act and where human approval is mandatory.

 Founder Operating Model